How to Get Your House Appraised in 7 Steps

 Improve curb appeal

-You can’t necessarily put a price on curb appeal through quantitative appraisal methods, but appraisers do take it into account qualitatively when reconciling that final value.
+You can’t necessarily price curb appeal using quantitative appraisal methods, but appraisers do take it into account qualitatively when reconciling that final value.

 Got time?
 Invest in high-ROI projects

-If you’re getting an appraisal with the goal of selling your home down the line, you may want to think about upgrades that will add substantial appraised value to your property.
+If you’re getting an appraisal to sell your home down the line, you may want to consider upgrades and renovations that will add substantial appraised value to your property.
 An example Grichine suggests to sellers in warmer climates is air conditioning.

 “In an area like Palm Springs, lack of air conditioning will hurt marketability,” he shares.